-How To Become An Insurance Agent
+How to Become an Insurance Agent

 Depending on the state, you may be required to take an insurance pre-license education course.
 This is a course that can be taken online or in-person to prepare you to pass your insurance license exam.
 The length of this course is dependent on your state and the different lines of licensing you are looking to earn.
 In states that don’t have a pre-licensing requirement, people still generally choose to take a course to study for the exam.
 This is wise, as these tests can be tough, especially if you don’t come prepared.